Who is eligible?

 - An eligible group may make one transport subsidy application per financial year (1 April – 31 March)

 - The group must be visiting from a constituency within Band B or C of the Transport Subsidy Bands (Schools can check which band they fall into here).
 The size of the subsidy available depends of the distance travelled.
-Check who your school's MP is.
+Check who your school's local MP is.

 - The group type should be on those listed in List A in Appendix A (includes further education colleges)